 In a relay, you get that team spirit and support that you normally wouldn’t get while running solo.
 It also makes you accountable, as you have other people relying on you.

 With that, I signed up to do Leg 3 (the most challenging, and also the longest leg), and along with 3 of my running friends, we completed one of the most memorial runs I have ever done, the Surf Coast Century.

-One of the reason’s I chose leg 3 were the following;
+One of the reasons I chose leg 3 was the following;